From that, which shall remain nameless

 Image by Stefan Wiegand from Pixabay.

 Need a Yoda?
-We can help develop a strategy, work up an employment plan or mobilize the workforce.
-While this will be new we have seen a catastrophe or two and prior solutions will continue to have a role.
-In the great recession, we worked for free supporting our SME clients through difficult times.
-We plan to do so again through telephone consultations, The Recovery Blog and our Advisory Board on Demand.
+We can help.
+We have seen a catastrophe or two and know a thing or two and prior solutions will continue to have a role.
+In the great recession, we worked without fees supporting clients through difficult times.
+We plan to do so again through telephone consultations, The Recovery blog, The Business Health Council and our Advisory Board on Demand; a service to CEOs facing challenges that don’t have an advisory board.